• Art magazine

 Harmonious interior design - What characteristics are characterized by the Japandi style?

-Harmonious interior design - what characteristics characterize the Japandi style?
+Harmonious interior design – what are the characteristics of the Japandi style?

 The Dutchman Rietbergen discovered her love for Japandi style after an inspiring Japan trip in 2018.
 She particularly appreciates the adaptability of this furnishing style.
 Japandi captivates with its reserved colors, high -quality natural materials and the emphasis on green and nature in interior design .

-Both in Japan and Scandinavia, people appreciate the time in nature and are happy to integrate them into their living space.
-This mirrors is not only in the use of wood and linen, but also in organic forms and the skillful combination of different shapes.
+In both Japan and Scandinavia, people value spending time outdoors and enjoy incorporating it into their living spaces.
+This is mirrors not only in the use of wood and linen, but also in organic forms and the skillful combination of different stylistic features.

 A short history of the design fusion